Foursquare Morale Hits A New Low And Employees Look For Ways Out

-It’s been a tough year for Foursquare.
-Rumors of a difficult time raising funds, stalled growth and low revenue figures have all hit the press.
+It’s been a tough year for Foursquare. rumours of a difficult time raising funds, stalled growth and low revenue figures have all hit the press.

 Sources both in and around the company say the negativity is starting to take a toll on investors and employees.
 Morale is low and employees are looking for ways out.
 Investors have been patient but in recent weeks, that patience has worn thin.
 And the company’s leadership isn’t doing enough to put fears to rest.